.NET Aspire Oracle Entity Framework Core integration

 dotnet add package Aspire.Oracle.EntityFrameworkCore

 You can then retrieve the DbContext instance using dependency injection.
-For example, to retrieve the client from a service:
+For example, to retrieve the connection from an example service:

 {